felifluid/bachelorarbeit/thesis/chapters/background.typ

 Both pictures in @fig:hamda:x do not represent the whole torus, but just its mantle.
 The coordinate #sym.zeta has two discontinuities, as can be seen in @fig:hamada:x:t.
-The toroidal discontinuity is at $phi = 0$, while the poloidal discontinuity is at $s=±0.5$ or $theta=±180°$.
+The toroidal discontinuity is at $phi = 0$, while the poloidal discontinuity is at $s=±0.5$ or $theta=±180°$ respectively.
 This can be seen more clearly in the constant $phi$ case, which is visualized in @fig:hamda:phi.

 Constant $phi$ visualization is of special interest in this thesis, as the purpose of ToPoVis and therefore this thesis is to create poloidal slices of the torus. // TODO: don't like this sentence

 #include "../../figs/hamada/phi_const/fig.typ"

+@fig:hamada:phi:t shows the poloidal slice in a polar coordinates with $s=text("const")$ lines added for reference.
+The discontinuity of the #sym.zeta\-grid at $s=±0.5$ is visible clearly.
+Also note that the s-grid is more dense on the left side (inner radius) than on the right side (outer radius).
+This is caused by a discrepency between the regularly spaced s-grid and the non-uniform geometry of the torus. // passt das??

 In hamada coordinates the poloidal slice is represented as a curved surface in 3d-space as can be seen in @fig:hamada:phi:h.
 The surface can be described as a two dimensional function $zeta(psi,s)$, which is referred to as _#sym.zeta\-shift_ on the basis of #cite(<samaniego2024topovis>, form: "prose").
-Note that a wide continous range of #sym.zeta values is needed to plot a poloidal slice, as the color spectrum emphasizes. // TODO: Satz?
+It spans across nearly the whole domain of the hamada coordinates.
-One can also recognise the unique shape of the curve in the #sym.zeta\-s-plane from @fig:hamda:x, which flattens out when approaching $psi=0$.
+One can recognise the unique shape of the curve in the #sym.zeta\-s-plane from @fig:hamda:x, which flattens out to a straight line when approaching $psi=0$.
-@sec:background:topovis:zeta-shift will discuss details on how #sym.zeta\-shift is defined and calculated using data from GKW.
+@sec:background:topovis:zeta-shift discusses details on how #sym.zeta\-shift is defined and calculated using data from GKW.

-@fig:hamada:phi:t shows the poloidal slice in a polar coordinates with constant-s-lines added for reference.
-The discontinuity of the #sym.zeta\-grid at $s=±0.5$ is visible clearly.
-Also note that the s-grid is more dense on the left side (inner radius) than on the right side (outer radius).
-This is cause because there is a discrepency between the regularly spaced s-grid and the non-uniform geometry of the torus. // passt das??

 === Parallel Periodic Boundary Conditions
 The s-grid is periodic across its boundary at $±0.5$ under the boundary condition // quelle !!